Sage-is/WEB-Sage.Education-docs/docs/troubleshooting/password-reset.md

-📖 By following these straightforward steps, you'll regain access to your Sage WebUI admin account in no time.
+📖 By following these straightforward steps, you'll regain access to your Sage.is AI-UI admin account in no time.
 If you encounter any issues during the process, please consider searching for your issue on forums or community platforms.